xdrpp/stc/stc.1.md

 Various forms of malformed textual input will surely cause stc to panic, though the binary parser should be pretty robust.

-The tool does not report line numbers for parse errors.
+Txrep, the textual format for transactions is subject to change.

-The textual format for transactions is subject to change.
-(However, the compiled format generated by `stc -c` is stable.)
+However, the compiled format generated by `stc -c` is stable.